 Their syntax highlighting feature is something we found really soothing to the eyes.
 This markdown editor for Linux can directly export HTML, PDF, ePUB, and MOBI documents.
 You’ll also be able to handle mathematical terms pretty neatly, thanks to this editor’s implementation of the math block feature.

 Although still in its beta development phase, Abricotine has gained the attraction of markdown aficionado pretty fast.
-If you’re a web enthusiast looking for a web-based markdown editor, we recommend you to check this excellent markdown editor for Linux.
+If you’re a web enthusiast looking for a web-based Markdown editor, we recommend you to check this excellent editor for Linux.

-If you’re like me who likes to play with minimal software, chances are you’re going to love ghostwriter, a distraction-free markdown editor for Linux systems.
+If you’re like me who likes to play with minimal software, chances are you’re going to love ghostwriter, a distraction-free editor for Linux systems.
 This markdown editor is dead simple and free of distracting features that you don’t need anyway.
-Although minimal in nature, this Linux markdown editor has a very appealing aesthetic.
+Although minimal in nature, this code editor has a very appealing aesthetic.

 The editor utilizes head-up displays(HUDs) for providing faster navigation and gives you the ability to drag and drop images.
 The editor also comes with a portable mode, allowing writers like you carry ghostwriter on the go.